2007 Fiesta Bowl: The final 1:26 of regulation

-After the ensuing kickoff, on the next play from scrimmage, Boise State quarterback Jared Zabransky was intercepted by Marcus Walker, who returned it 34 yards for a touchdown.
+After the ensuing kickoff on the next play from scrimmage, Boise State quarterback Jared Zabransky was intercepted by Marcus Walker, who returned it 34 yards for a touchdown.
 After the extra point, Oklahoma led 35–28 with 1:02 left, its first lead of the game.

 On the ensuing drive Boise State drove to the OU 42.
-The next series of downs were not so successful for Boise State:
+The next series of downs were not successful for Boise State: